Warped geometries of Segre-Veronese manifolds: Introduction

 \subsection{Contributions}

 Our main contributions are analytic expressions of the exponential and logarithmic maps of Segre--Veronese manifolds, in \cref{cor_exponential_map} and \cref{thm_logarithm_SV} respectively.
-We establish a few auxiliary results, such as a neat formula for the distance between points on Segre--Veronese manifolds in \cref{prop:distance_formula}.
+We establish a few auxiliary results, such as a formula for the distance between points in Segre--Veronese manifolds in \cref{prop:distance_formula}.

-\Cref{prop:existence_of_minimizing_geodesics} entails that not every pair of partially symmetric rank-$1$ tensors on a Segre--Veronese manifold can be connected by a minimizing geodesic in the standard Euclidean geometry.
+\Cref{prop:existence_of_minimizing_geodesics} entails that not every pair of partially symmetric rank-$1$ tensors in a Segre--Veronese manifold can be connected by a minimizing geodesic in the standard Euclidean geometry.
 In some applications, such as the one in \cref{sec_applications}, it is more important that every pair of points is connected by a minimizing geodesic than that Euclidean geometry is used.
 For this reason, we investigate \emph{$\alpha$-warped geometries} \cite{Chen1999} of Segre--Veronese manifolds.
-These geometries are described in detail in \cref{sec_warping_geometry}; essentially, they scale, by a factor of $\alpha > 0$, the length of all tangent directions \new{that} do not infinitesimally change the Euclidean norm.
-The choice $\alpha = 1$ corresponds to the Euclidean geometry. \Cref{fig_alphawarping} illustrates the minimizing geodesics connecting $(0,1)$ and $(1,0)$ for various values of $0 < \alpha < 2$ for the punctured plane $\RR^n_* = \Var{S}^{(1)}$.
+These geometries are described in detail in \cref{sec_warping_geometry}; essentially, they scale, by a factor of $\alpha > 0$, the length of all tangent directions that do not infinitesimally change the Euclidean norm.
+The choice $\alpha = 1$ corresponds to the Euclidean geometry. \Cref{fig_alphawarping} illustrates \new{several geodesic segments, specified either by an initial point and a tangent vector as in the left panel, or by two ``endpoints'' as in the right panel; that is, these can be interpreted as the geodesics captured by, respectively, the exponential and logarithmic maps.}